Students should be acquainted with basic knowledge of economics.

 Students learn the costs and benefits of joining a monetary union, the main economic institutions that govern the Eurozone (EZ) and how the working of the EZ compares to that of other monetary areas.

-The objectives of the EZ fiscal and monetary policy, the economic instruments that institutions can rely on, how they have been implemented and their effectiveness are topical issues to the course.
+The objectives of the EZ fiscal and monetary policy, the economic instruments that institutions can rely on, their implementation and effectiveness are key topics of the course.

-Specific events and related issues, namely the Great recession, the sovereign debt crisis and the 2020 pandemic, will be used to study how institutions and policy instruments have changed in the recent years.
+Specific events and related issues, namely the Great recession, the sovereign debt crisis, the 2020 pandemic and the review of the ECB strategy that is underway, will be used to study how institutions and policy instruments have changed in the recent years.

 By the end of the course students will have also learnt the scales of the phenomena and will be able to use official statistics websites and publications to find relevant datasets and economic data.